awsdocs/aws-elemental-mediatailor-user-guide/doc_source/hls-ad-markers.md

 # HLS Ad Markers<a name="hls-ad-markers"></a>

-AWS Elemental MediaTailor identifies ad breaks in an HLS manifest by the following ad markers:
+AWS Elemental MediaTailor identifies ad avails in an HLS manifest by the following ad markers:

 **EXT\-X\-CUE\-OUT and EXT\-X\-CUE\-IN**
 This type of ad marker is the most common\.
 The following examples show options for these cue markers: